-THE CLASSROOM PILOT APPLICATION
+6. THE CLASSROOM PILOT APPLICATION

-The experimental installation shown here does not yet have the character of a finished product but was set up by the FHNW as a laboratory, so to speak, to check the effect of the measures and to carry out an initial optimization.
-The two figures below show the room and the installation scheme.
-The recirculation system is designed for fivefold air exchange with controllability of 3 to 5 and contains a fresh air supply with which the CO2 level in the fully occupied classroom can be controlled to a setpoint value of around 1200 ppm, i.e., one does not have to accept the large fluctuations of window ventilation-heat exchange of fresh air and exhaust air supplements the energy balance.
+The experimental installation shown here does not yet have the character of a finished product but was set up as a laboratory, so to speak, to check the effect of the measures and to carry out an initial optimization.
+The two figures below (Fig.13 &14) show the room and the installation scheme.
+The recirculation system is designed for fivefold air exchange per hour and contains a fresh air supply with which the CO2 level in the fully occupied classroom can be controlled to a setpoint value of around 1200 ppm, i.e., one does not have to accept the large fluctuations of window ventilation.
+Heat exchange of fresh air and exhaust air supplement the energy balance.
 The system is deliberately designed to optimize a single room, is compact, and manages with a very low ventilation power.